 Read More: Best School Shooting Movies

 Now this one is a bit twisted and different in its discourse to depict slavery.
 It starred Dorothy Dandridge, the first actress of color to be nominated for an Academy Award.
 The film is a story set aboard a ship, helmed by Captain Reiker and his bonded men.
 It also included in its passengers, Aiche, a slave mistress of the captain.
 Tamango, one of the slaves, plans a rebellion and holds Aiche hostage for the same.
 When Reiker threatens to shoot them all with a cannon, Tamango pleads with Aiche to go away.
 She doesn’t, and true to his word, Reiker ends the group, silencing their liberation songs.
 The love scenes between Reiker and Aiche were unnecessary, but the film’s unwavering belief in its root concept makes it worth watching.

 Read More: Best Movie Trilogies of All Time

 6. Amistad (1997)

 Whenever Steven Spielberg takes to the camera, you expect a warm feeling inside.
 His humane way of story-telling and its elan simplicity is what makes him the master raconteur.
-‘Amistad’ is a historical-drama, based on the true story of the events in 1839 aboard the slave ship La Amistad.
-The traveling enslaved men of the Mende tribe managed to get a hold of the ship’s control, and for redemption, abducted their original captors and set their course towards freedom.
+‘Amistad’ is a historical drama, based on the true story of the events in 1839 aboard the slave ship La Amistad.
+The traveling enslaved men of the Mende tribe managed to gain control of the ship and abduct their original captors to set their course towards freedom.
 Their ambitions were cut short and soon subjugated by the US army.
 The case was decided in the Supreme Court.
 The movie is an enthralling experience, one which you aren’t going to forget too soon.